-What does “Tire Pressure Sensor Fault” mean?
+What does the Tire Pressure Sensor Fault mean?

-Tire Pressure Sensor Fault Troubleshooting
+4 Causes of the Tire Pressure Sensor Fault message

-Faulty TPMS Sensor
+1. Faulty Tire Pressure Sensor

 How does a TPMS system work?

-A TPMS system can work in two different ways.
-If you have a car after 2007 you will most likely have your car equipped with a TPMS system.
-Some cars have sensors inside each tire on your car.
-The sensors are feeling what tire pressure you have and send that information to your TPMS control unit.
+A TPMS system can operate in two different ways.
+If you have a vehicle manufactured after 2007, you will most likely have a TPMS system in your vehicle.
+Some vehicles have sensors in each of the tires.
+The sensors detect what tire pressure you have and send that information to your TPMS control unit.

-Other cars do not have sensors in the tires, they use the ABS sensors to calculate the rotation of your wheel.
-If you have low pressure the car will “Become smaller” and have to rotate faster to obtain the same speed as the vehicle.
-If the speed of one wheel is different than the others the car will store it as an error code in your TPMS or ABS.
+Other cars have no sensors in their tires, and they use the ABS sensors to calculate your wheel rotation.
+If you have low pressure, the wheel diameter will be more compressed and must rotate faster to reach the same speed as the car.
+If the speed at one wheel is different than the other wheels, the vehicle stores this as an error code in your TPMS or ABS.